documentationfor yFiles for HTML 3.0.0.1

 )

-Note that the data item itself is passed as data item for the nodes and its ancestors.
-To distinguish properly between the different nodes, it is mandatory to specify an ID provider.
+Note that the data item itself is passed as the data item for the nodes and its ancestors.
+To distinguish properly between the different nodes, specifying an ID provider is mandatory.

 Tutorial Demo Code